 - You were injured in a hit-and-run accident.

 You also may be able to recover compensation from your personal injury protection (PIP) or medical payments (med pay) coverage if you purchased these optional policies.
 These policies cover the driver and passengers in the vehicle.

-You’ve reviewed the denial letter and checked your policy and you still believe that the insurance company’s decision is wrong—what’s next?
+You’ve reviewed the denial letter and checked your policy, and you still believe that the insurance company’s decision is wrong—what’s next?
 Car insurance companies have a duty to act in good faith to investigate and resolve every claim that is reported to them.

 If you aren’t able to resolve the dispute informally, you may have to file suit against the insurance company.
 Although this can be a long and complicated process, if the court eventually finds that the company wrongfully denied your claim you may be entitled to additional damages.

 If you’ve been injured in an accident but your claim has been denied, contact us for a free case evaluation.
-We work on a contingency-fee basis.
-You may be eligible to file a claim for medical costs, emotional distress and further damages.
+We work on a contingency-fee-basis.
+You may be eligible to file a claim for medical costs, emotional distress, and further damages.
 Fill out our free case evaluation form to see if you are eligible for a claim.
-An experienced auto accident attorney at Morris Bart will assist you in the evaluation process.
+An experienced auto accident attorney at the Morris Bart law firm will assist you in the evaluation process.

 to find a Morris Bart office near you.